Netflix/vizceral/USAGE.md

 -   `node` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** The node object that has been highlighted, or the highlighted node that has been updated.

-# regionContextSizeChanged
+# nodeContextSizeChanged

-The `regionContextSizeChanged` event is fired whenever the context panel size for regional context changes
+The `nodeContextSizeChanged` event is fired whenever the context panel size for regional context changes

 **Properties**